Skip to Main Content

 Massimiliano-Spini-Tental-Coach-Milan

-In sports mental coaching the main objective is to help the athlete achieve a high level of well -being and gratification related to a satisfactory sports performance .
+In Sports Mental Coaching the main objective is to help the athlete achieve a high level of well-being and gratification related to a satisfactory sports performance.

 I often feel like asking: how important is talent in our performance?
 How important is the commitment we put on?